ThinkDataEd/curriculum/docs/unit1/lesson17.md

     **<u>Note:</u>** Student teams may tape or glue visuals and numerical summaries onto [LMR_U1_L17_B](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L17_B.pdf), or they can simply write the plot letter and table number in the appropriate box.
-The blank column is for student teams to write a statistical question than can be answered with a visual and a numerical summary that was not used.
+The blank column is for student teams to write a statistical question that can be answered with a visual and a numerical summary that was not used.

 26. After student teams have been allotted ample time to complete [LMR_U1_L17_B](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L17_B.pdf), lead a class